Oswald von Wolkenstein

 2. Your resume or a brief description (one or two paragraphs) summarizing your musical background and experience, including formal and informal training and education.

-3. 10-15 minutes of music showing your technique, expression, and understanding of period style.
-The piece need not be accompanied.
-For 2020, please include a selection by Oswald von Wolkenstein (OvW) if possible.
+3. 10-15 minutes of music showing your technique, expression, and understanding of Medieval style.
+For 2021, please include a solo selection by Oswald von Wolkenstein (OvW), or other Medieval or early Renaissance composer, if possible.
 There are OvW songs in most anthologies of medieval music, or on the internet.
-Also acceptable would be any German medieval song, or medieval monophonic song.
-(Preferably no Gregorian chant, no inner voice of a five part motet, and no German Baroque cantatas.)
+Also acceptable would be any German medieval song, medieval monophonic song or folk song.
+Do not submit Gregorian chant, an inner voice of a polyphonic piece, or German Baroque cantatas.)
 Please include composer and title information with your submission.

 Limited scholarship funds are available.
 To apply, email a letter to Marilyn Boenau at firstname.lastname@example.org that details your experience, goals in the field of early music, and financial situation.
 Early Music America also provides scholarships.
 You may also consider contacting your local arts and cultural societies about possible funding.
 We would be happy to help in providing documentation to assist you in obtaining a third-party scholarship.